sameep-dhakal/Cprogramming_projects/README.md

 https://www.youtube.com/watch?v=0Bj-jTkhlTw&ab_channel=Iknowpython

-## Do not forget to add one file that contains the name of the group members who have doen the project
+## Do not forget to add one file that contains the name of the group members who have done the project